-- You should also use a lower speed when drilling through aircraft plywood to avoid overheating and damaging the surface.
+- You should also use a lower speed when drilling through to avoid overheating and damaging the surface.

 - When sanding aircraft plywood, use fine-grit sandpaper to avoid damaging the surface.
 Start with a lower grit and slowly move up to a higher grit to get a smooth, even finish.

-Aside from all the tips above, you need to remember that there are several online and local stores selling aircraft plywood where you can find a wide variety at different prices.
+Aside from all the tips above, you need to remember that there are several online and local stores selling aircraft-graded plywood where you can find a wide variety at different prices.

 To get the best deal, it’s important to check the MIL-P-6070 standards and make sure that the plywood you’re buying meets those specifications.

-Do not go with marine plywood as it can’t replace the aircraft plywood due to the lack of Mil-Spec 6070 standard.
+Do not go with marine plywood, as it can’t replace airplane plywood due to the lack of the Mil-Spec 6070 standard.